-Blurpath wins on 1 of 7 core metrics, 6 tied based on independent ProxyLook benchmarks.
-Last tested Jun 1, 2026.
+Blurpath wins on 3 of 7 core metrics, 4 tied based on available benchmark data — our tests, independent lab reports and published specs.
+Last updated Jul 16, 2026.

-Blurpath wins on 1 of 7 core metrics, 6 tied.
-We'd pick Blurpath for most teams that need anonymous browsing proxies, but the right answer depends on your workload — read the full review of each below.
+Blurpath wins on 3 of 7 core metrics, 4 tied.
+We'd pick Blurpath for most teams that need hong kong-based proxy vendor offering 60m+ residential ips plus isp, datacenter, mobile and socks5 proxies from ~$0.5/gb., but the right answer depends on your workload — read the full review of each below.

-On the entry tier, Blurpath and KeyProxy are within $0.50/GB of each other is the lower-cost option per gigabyte.
-Blurpath starts at $3.00/GB and KeyProxy starts at $3.00/GB on residential.
+On the entry tier, Blurpath is the lower-cost option per gigabyte.
+Blurpath starts at $0.50/GB and KeyProxy starts at $10.00/GB on residential.
 Both providers offer volume discounts, so the absolute cheapest tier depends on your monthly commit.

-KeyProxy has the larger advertised residential pool.
-Blurpath reports 500K+ IPs across 50+ countries; KeyProxy reports 500K+ IPs across 40+ countries.
+Blurpath has the larger advertised residential pool.
+Blurpath reports 60M+ residential IPs across 190+ countries; KeyProxy reports 200,000+ Ukrainian mobile IPs (varies by country) across 30+ countries.
 Pool size is one signal — actual exit-node freshness and rotation logic matter more in production.

-KeyProxy edges ahead on overall success rate against our nightly Cloudflare/Amazon/Google SERP test rig.
-That said, the right choice depends on your target site mix — Blurpath is typically picked for residential workloads, while KeyProxy is often chosen for datacenter use cases.
+KeyProxy edges ahead on overall success rate in the available benchmark data (our tests, independent lab reports and published specs).
+That said, the right choice depends on your target site mix — Blurpath is typically picked for ["Residential" workloads, while KeyProxy is often chosen for ["Mobile"] use cases.

 Blurpath carries the higher trust score in our directory based on documented compliance, support responsiveness, and customer-base feedback.
 Both offer 24/7 channels at upper plans; only Blurpath gates dedicated account managers and KeyProxy gates them on enterprise tiers.